lagimik/PartnerCrucible/DigitalAppsandInnovationSolutionArea.md

 [DevOps Self Assessment from DORA, ITRev and MS](https://devblogs.microsoft.com/devops/devops-self-assessment-from-dora-itrev-and-ms/)| Nicole Forsgren, Gene Kim, participants of the DevOps Enterprise Forum and I collaborated on a free starter self-assessment for your team’s DevOps performance | 2017
 [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/)| Azure DevOps Demo Generator helps you create projects on your Azure DevOps Organization with pre-populated sample content that includes source code, work items, iterations, service endpoints, build and release definitions based on a template you choose| Azure DEvOps

+### API First

+[Build REST APIs in three steps with API Management and Azure Functions](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/build-rest-apis-in-three-steps-with-api-management-and-azure/ba-p/1869627) |  A design-first approach allows you to  design your API in API Management and export it to an OpenAPI specification file, which could be used to bring organizational alignment and serve as a guidance for implementing backend services that support the API logic and client applications that consume the API. | Tech Community
+[Generate a new function app from an OpenAPI specification](https://azure.microsoft.com/en-au/updates/generate-a-new-function-app-from-an-openapi-specification/) | You can now generate function apps by importing an OpenAPI specification via the Azure Functions VS Code extension or command line.
+This new capability automatically generates all the necessary functions for your API, pre-configured based on the OpenAPI specification.
+Once generated, you add the business logic to each function/route as necessary.| Azure updates
+[Export API definition to Postman for API testing and monitoring](https://learn.microsoft.com/en-us/azure/api-management/export-api-postman) | Export an API definition from API Management as a Postman collection so that you can use Postman's tools to design, document, test, monitor, and collaborate on APIs.| Microsoft Learn

 ### Java

 Source | Description | Notes